edu-luc-cs-leo/comp271f24-01/10-trees/README.md

 } // helper method remove
 ```

+Also, modify class `TreeNode.java` with:

+* `int countChildren()` to return the number of children of a `TreeNode`

 As always, your code must be in compliance with the [Programmer's Pact](../misc/ProgrammerPact.pdf).

+### Special offer

+I will use Monday's *"lab hour"* to help you flesh out the `remove` method.
+This offer is only for those who come to class 11/11/24 with some code already sketched out for the method.
+No exceptions!
+If you do not have some work done for `TreeNode remove(String, TreeNode)` you cannot stay for the tutorial session.
+The lab hours are 9:05-10 AM for section 1, and 12:20-1:10 PM for section 2.

 ## Reading material